paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

         because Gradle creates them by default of because the project has applied the Java plugin, which creates these tasks.

-      * The cyan block are tasks the are added or modified by the bnd plugin.
+      * The cyan block are tasks that are added or modified by the bnd plugin.

       * The orange blocks are tasks that are added or modified by this build setup.